 For the most part, however, our film focuses on the dance and music of the Tahitians.
 We show that these tell stories, as do so many other dance traditions, and not only about love.
 The musicians also acquaint us with the impressive array of percussion instruments that Tahitians have developed.
 Finally, the documentary shows that there are important differences between the history, culture, music and dance of Tahiti and that of, say, the Hawaiian Islands.

 1 hour, color, SD; produced/directed and hosted by Eve A. Ma; with assistant director Richard R. Lee.
 In English.

 These are interview shows enriched with on-location footage that examine people of seven different ethnic and cultural backgrounds.
-We interview people from the following communities: African American, Bulgarian, Native American, Mexican, Swedish American, Hmong, and Persian.
+We interviewed people from the following communities: African American, Bulgarian, Native American, Mexican, Swedish American, Hmong, and Persian.
 There are several hosts: Hershell West, Jeff Schoenhard, and Eve A. Ma.

-It is really important for us to learn what's important to people from other cultures who live in our communities and our country.
+It is important to learn what's important to people from other cultures who live in our communities and our country.
 It allows us to avoid easily-made misinterpretations and also adds a richness to our lives.
-These videos were filmed in the San Francisco Bay Area and were made quite a while ago, but they are still relevant to most urban and some rural areas of the United States.
+These videos were filmed in the San Francisco Bay Area but they are still relevant to most urban and some rural areas of the United States.
 We believe you will enjoy them.

 half-hour episodes, color, SD; produced/directed by Eve A. Ma; hosts vary.
 In English.

 Antonio de la Malena's double album of flamenco singing (cante), Para ti mi cante… includes 16 tracks for a full two hours of very fine, traditional flamenco.
 De la Malena has twice been awarded the prize Best Singer in the prestigious annual Flamenco Festival in Jerez de la Frontera, Spain.
 He tours extensively and has sung solos on every continent except for Australia and Antartica.

 In addition to alegrias, bulerias, seguiriyas, and other flamenco forms you would expect on an album of traditional flamenco, de la Malena sings us trilla, serrana, and other less well-known forms.
 A very complete album that aficionados will appreciate.